Higher-Dimensional Timed Automata for Real-Time Concurrency: Introduction

 In this article, our goal is to propose a language-based semantics for concurrent real-time systems.
 Our aim is to combine the two semantics above, timed words for interleaving real time and pomsets for non-interleaving logical time.

-Another such proposal was developed in \cite{DBLP:journals/fmsd/BalaguerCH12}, where, going back to~\cite{DBLP:journals/tcs/AuraL00}, languages of time Petri nets \cite{journal/transcom/MerlinF76} are given as sets of pomsets with timestamps on events, see also \cite{ DBLP:conf/formats/ChatainJ13, DBLP:conf/apn/ChatainJ06, DBLP:conf/apn/FleischhackS02, thesis/Chatain13}.
+Another such proposal was developed in \cite{DBLP:journals/fmsd/BalaguerCH12}, where, going back to~\cite{DBLP:journals/tcs/AuraL00}, languages of time Petri nets are given as sets of pomsets with timestamps on events, see also \cite{ DBLP:conf/formats/ChatainJ13, thesis/Chatain13}.
 Nevertheless, this creates problems of causality, as explained in~\cite{DBLP:conf/formats/ChatainJ13} which notes that \textit{``[t]ime and causality [do] not necessarily blend well in [...]
 Petri nets''}.

-We put forward a different language-based semantics for real-time concurrency, inspired by recent work on interval-order semantics of higher-dimensional automata \cite{ DBLP:journals/iandc/FahrenbergJSZ22, Hdalang, DBLP:conf/concur/FahrenbergJSZ22, DBLP:conf/apn/FahrenbergZ23, DBLP:conf/ictac/AmraneBFZ23}.
+We put forward a different language-based semantics for real-time concurrency, inspired by recent work on interval-order semantics of higher-dimensional automata \cite{ DBLP:journals/iandc/FahrenbergJSZ22, Hdalang, DBLP:conf/ictac/AmraneBFZ23}.
 We use pomsets with \emph{interval timestamps} on events, that is, every event has a start time and an end time, and the partial order respects these timestamps.

-Our operational models for real-time concurrent systems are higher-di\-men\-sion\-al timed automata (HDTAs), a simultaneous extension of timed automata \cite{ DBLP:journals/tcs/AlurD94, DBLP:conf/icalp/AlurD90} and higher-dimensional automata \cite{ DBLP:conf/popl/Pratt91, Glabbeek91-hda, Hdalang} (which in turn generalize (safe) Petri nets \cite{DBLP:journals/tcs/Glabbeek06}), see Fig.\ref{fig:venn-diagram}.
-These have been introduced in \cite{DBLP:journals/lites/Fahrenberg22}, where it is shown among other things that reachability for HDTAs may be decided using zones like for timed automata.
+Our operational models for real-time concurrent systems are higher-di\-men\-sion\-al timed automata (HDTAs), a simultaneous extension of timed automata and higher-dimensional automata (which in turn generalize (safe) Petri nets \cite{DBLP:journals/tcs/Glabbeek06}), see Figure~\ref{fig:venn-diagram} for a taxonomy.
+These have been introduced in \cite{ DBLP:conf/adhs/Fahrenberg18, DBLP:journals/lites/Fahrenberg22}, where it is shown in particular that reachability for HDTAs may be decided using zones like for timed automata.
 We adapt the definition of HDTAs to better conform with the event-based setting of \cite{Hdalang} and introduce languages of HDTAs as sets of pomsets with interval timestamps.

-This article is organised as follows.
-We begin in Sect.~\ref{se:2.2} by recalling timed automata and expressing their language semantics using two perspectives: delay words and timed words.
-In Sect.~\ref{se:hda}, we revisit higher-dimensional automata and their languages, again focusing on two complementary perspectives, of step sequences and pomsets with interfaces.
-In Sect.~\ref{se:hdta} we recall the definition of higher-dimensional timed automata and give examples.
+This work is organised as follows.
+We begin in Section \ref{se:2.2} by recalling timed automata and expressing their language semantics using two perspectives: delay words and timed words.
+Both of these approaches will be useful in the rest of the paper.
+In Section \ref{se:hda}, we revisit higher-dimensional automata and their languages, again focusing on two complementary perspectives, of step sequences and pomsets with interfaces.
+In Section \ref{se:hdta} we recall the definition of higher-dimensional timed automata, and Section \ref{se:ex} is devoted to an extensive example.